December sessions featuring:

 Build a Watershed

 Build a watershed at home using supplies found around you.
 Learn about how rain washes over the land and make predictions about the path water will take.
 Use food coloring, glitter, and other visuals to simulate pollution and the direction it goes when rainfall becomes runoff.

-Tim is a Professional Water Resources Engineer.
-He specializes in natural resources planning; water quality practice design and construction; stormwater regulation; geospatial data processing and hydrologic/hydraulic modeling; and building partnerships for environmental protection and education.
+Tim is a Professional Water Resources Engineer at Bolton & Menk, Inc. He specializes in natural resources planning; water quality practice design and construction; stormwater regulation; geospatial data processing and hydrologic/hydraulic modeling; and building partnerships for environmental protection and education.

 Heidi Ferris – Growing Green Hearts, LLC

 “Gichigami” means big water!
 Technology is the application of science…that means us with nature too.
 With Lake Superior in mind, can you master buoyancy and displacement?
 We will think, create, and play with enviroSTEM as you engineer your own boat using natural or recyclable materials.

 Heidi Ferris is the founder and environmental STEM specialist at Growing Green Hearts, LLC.
 She is author, teacher trainer, outdoor/climate advocate, and community connector.
 Nature is the air we breathe, water we drink, pollinator habitat we plant, and more…let’s play and problem-solve!